 UW Were you racing anybody?

 JM Derek told me not to worry about what other runners were doing and to run my own race which is something I am good at doing from the start, however when tiredness increases and emotions heighten it is helpful to have a crew that will keep you calm and ensure your racing doesn't become erratic or influenced by others.

-Sam Amend was in front for a large part of the race but she took an hour's break after getting hypothermic but I kept going adding the a lead and maintain to the finish.
+Sam Amend was in front for a large part of the race but she took an hour's break after getting hypothermic but I kept going adding the miles which enabled me to build up a lead and maintain to the finish.